How to Find a Great Core Stock Fund

 Tips on finding a large-cap anchor for your portfolio.

-But spreading your bets doesn't mean diversifying equally among different funds.
-Some funds may deserve more of your assets than others.
-Morningstar analysts call the more important ones "core" funds and the less important ones "supporting" funds; we consider niche offerings like sector and regional funds to be "specialty," meaning you should relegate them to a small percentage of your portfolio.
-Premium users can see these designations (for funds that have analyst coverage) on the left-hand side of the fund Snapshot page, under the chart and trailing returns sections.
+To help simplify the job of identifying core funds, Morningstar analysts divide funds into one of three groups.
+We call the more important ones "core" funds and the less important ones "supporting" funds; we consider niche offerings like sector and regional funds to be "specialty," meaning you should relegate them to a small percentage of your portfolio.
+Premium users can see these designations (for funds that have analyst coverage) on the left-hand side of the fund Snapshot page, under the Performance and Chart sections.

 Why Large Caps?

 Typically a core stock holding is a large-cap fund.
 That's because the market is made up of mostly large-cap stocks.
-(A stock's market capitalization, or cap, is its number of shares outstanding multiplied by its price per share.
-Currently, anything over $10 billion or so in market cap is considered large cap.)
-In fact, large caps account for about 70% of both the DJ Wilshire 5000 Index and the Morningstar U.S. Market Index (two indexes that approximate the whole domestic stock market).
-This is primarily why advisors put the bulk of their clients' money in large-cap stocks or mutual funds and why Morningstar designates most funds that own large-cap stocks "core" holdings.
+(A stock's market capitalization, or "cap," is its number of shares outstanding multiplied by its price per share.)
+In fact, large caps account for about 70% of the DJ Wilshire 5000 Index, which approximates the whole domestic-stock market.
+This is primarily why advisors put the bulk of their clients' money in large-cap stocks or mutual funds and why Morningstar designates most funds that own large-cap stocks as "core" holdings.
 You're simply getting exposure to a bigger slice of the market when you own a large-cap fund than when you own a mid-cap fund, small-cap fund, or a fund dedicated to a particular sector or industry of the economy.

 Does this mean that you must always have 70% of your stock exposure in large caps?
 Not at all.
 Different allocations may be appropriate for different investors.
 However, it's important to know what the market looks like, if for no other reason than to understand how you might be deviating from it.

-Given the recent strong performances of small and mid-caps, a question that naturally arises is 'why does my portfolio have to look like the market with all those lackluster large-caps?'
+Given that small caps have outperformed large over very long time periods, a question that naturally arises is "Why does my portfolio have to look like the market with all those lackluster large caps?"
 And it's true that large, established companies are subject to the same problems as other kinds of companies.
 They can get overpriced, as we saw during the bubble years (2000-02), and they can engage in large-scale deception and fraud as we saw with Enron.
-But despite recent underperformance, large caps tend to be steadier over extended periods of time than smaller stocks, giving investors the courage to stick with them through the rough patches.
+But large caps tend to be steadier over extended periods of time than smaller stocks, giving investors the courage to stick with them through the rough patches.
 In short, they tend to be solid businesses with steady profits that compound your money decently over time.

-Also, as hard as it is to believe six years into a small-cap rally, there are times when large caps do better than the rest of the market.
-One common theme we heard two weeks ago at the Morningstar Investment Conference was that steadier, high-quality, large-cap businesses look as cheap now as they have in a long time and that a return of interest to businesses with steady earnings and profits might be in the offing after a period of investor neglect.
+Also, there are times when large caps do better than the rest of the market.
+Although small- and large-cap funds have suffered equally in the market's sell-off over the past year, many of our favorite fund managers believe that high-quality, large-cap businesses look as cheap now as they have in a long time.
+And in 2008's rough market, companies with steady earnings and profits--as well as what Morningstar's stock analysts call wide economic moats--generally outperformed less consistent firms.
 If the economy slows, large-cap stocks tend to hold up better than their smaller counterparts for a variety of reasons.
 Multiple product lines (often with brand-name recognition), market dominance, multiple customers often spread around the world, greater access to capital, and generally stronger management teams are some of the reasons why larger businesses can withstand difficult economic times.
 We certainly don't advocate dumping all your small-cap funds, but now may be a particularly good time to recheck your allocation and make sure that your core holdings are beefed up enough.

 If you've decided that you want to use a large-cap fund as a core holding, there are a few other factors to bear in mind.
 First, you should consider fees.
 Although it may not seem like a big difference whether you're paying 1% or 2% as an expense ratio, fees cut into returns dramatically over time.
-Additionally, even if the stock market continues to return the 10% or so annually that it has, on an average basis, returned over the past 75 years, keep in mind that inflation has run at over 3%, meaning that stocks have only increased your purchasing power by 6% or 7%.
+Additionally, even if the stock market returns 8%-10% in the future--in line with historic norms--keep in mind that inflation has historically run at more than 3%, meaning that stocks have increased your purchasing power by only 5% to 7%.
 In other words, every percentage point counts when it comes to trying to beat inflation, and you should try to pick a fund for a core holding that has an expense ratio of around 1% or less.

 Second, if you're picking an actively managed fund (instead of one that simply tracks an index like the S&P 500), look for an experienced manager with a solid track record.
 As in other professions, experience counts in the investment world, and you want to make sure that the manager has weathered market storms reasonably well and has stuck to his investment style when it was out of favor.
 Morningstar analyses tend to focus lots of attention on a fund's management team, and there's a management section beside every analysis giving you the dope on what we think of the manager and analyst staff at a particular fund.